dfelinto/blender-manual/manual/modeling/meshes/vertex_groups/vertex_groups.rst

 The Assign button is grayed out in that case.

-.. tip:: Assign is additive
+.. note:: Assign is additive

    The :guilabel:`Assign` button only adds the currently selected vertices to the active group.
 Vertices already